ethpwn/ethpwn/docs/docs/ethpwn/getting_started.md

 In both cases, `ethpwn` uses this information to associate the address of the contract with the contract metadata, and provides a `Contract` instance which can be used to interact with the contract using the [Web3](https://web3py.readthedocs.io/en/stable/) API.

+#### Interacting with smart contracts

+`ethpwn`'s `transact()` is your one-stop shop for creating new transactions.
+It estimates the gas costs of a transaction, checks that the funds necessary are available before launching it, handles transactions reverting by simulating them first, etc.
+In the future, it will be able to automatically launch `ethdbg` on the transaction to debug it in case of a revert.

 ```python
 # simulate the result of calling the `foo` function on the contract with arguments 0, 1, and 2
 result = contract_a_instance.w3.foo(0, 1, 2).call()